William L. Heward

 Abstract:

-Seventy years ago, Skinner proposed that behavior analysis could be a general-purpose science relevant to the entire human experience.
-Pioneering experiments testing Skinner’s thesis in the 1950s and early 1960’s laid the groundwork for applied behavior analysis (ABA), the practical wing of behavior science.
-An inventory of the wide range of socially significant behaviors that behavior analysts have addressed shows the science’s growth, scope, and promise.
-Although advocates claim ABA has world-changing potential, beyond a few exceptions, large-scale impact has been limited.
-Using advice from the field’s founding generation, this talk will suggest actions behavior analysts can take to help fulfill ABA’s tremendous promise to help make the world a better place.
+Seventy years ago, B.F.
+Skinner proposed that behavior analysis could be a general-purpose science relevant to the entire human experience.
+Several trial balloons and groundbreaking experiments in the 1950s and early 60’s gave rise to applied behavior analysis (ABA), the applied wing of the natural science Skinner founded and championed.
+In the ensuing decades behavior analysts applied their science to an ever-growing range of socially significant domains.
+Several historic and current extensions of ABA with large-scale impact and world-changing potential will be reviewed.
+The talk will conclude with a description of actions behavior analysts can take to help fulfill ABA’s tremendous promise to help make the world a better place.